paritytech/polkadot-sdk/templates/minimal/README.md

 Development chains:

-- Maintain state in a `tmp` folder while the node is running - it is not persistent.
+- 🧹 Do not persist the state.
-- Are preconfigured with a genesis state (see [`chain_spec.rs`](./node/src/chain_spec.rs)) that includes several prefunded development accounts.
+- 💰 Are preconfigured with a genesis state that includes several prefunded development accounts.
-- Development accounts are used as default validator authorities and a `sudo` account.
+- 🧑‍⚖️ Development accounts are used as default validator authorities and a `sudo` account.

 ### Multi-Node Local Testnet